-Code Program Activity Timeframe Partner/s Target Measure Aged and Liveability Advisory Committee PP2.3.4 Create attractive town entrances that create community pride and increase visitation to the Richmond Valley Annual Improved community satisfaction Maintenance improvement program developed and delivered
+Code Program Activity Timeframe Partner/s Target Measure Aged and Liveability Advisory Committee PP2.3.4 Create attractive town entrances that create community pride and increase visitation to the Richmond Valley Annual Improved community satisfaction Maintenance improvement program developed and delivered and the community

+Objective: PP3 Working together

-Objective:PP3 Working togetherStrategic Goal:Good communication and engagement between council and the community
+Strategic Goal: Good communication and engagement between council

-CSP Strategies Community Indicators Improve the communication and engagement between the Council and the community.
-Engage with all levels of government and other regional bodies on a regular basis to ensure all have a say in our common direction.
-Partner with all stakeholders including local businesses, the not for profit and government sector, community groups and community members to achieve the strategic goals of our community.
+CSP Strategies Community Indicators Improve the level of community satisfaction Improve the communication and engagement with the provision of council information and between the Council and the community.
+Engage with all levels of government and level of engagement and consultation with the other regional bodies on a regular basis to community ensure all have a say in our common Increase the community's opportunity to direction. participate in Council's decision-making processes Partner with all stakeholders including local businesses, the not for profit and government sector, community groups and community members to achieve the strategic goals of our community.
 Collaborate with and support community groups in delivering community support services.
 Provide advocacy and educational support to community groups and organisations to facilitate grant opportunities for community programs.
-Improve the level of community satisfaction with the provision of council information and level of engagement and consultation with the community Increase the community's opportunity to participate in Council's decision-making processes